GoogleChrome/developer.chrome.com/site/en/docs/devtools/changelog/2020/10/index.md

 The `Settings` in the More tools menu has been deprecated.
 Open the **Settings** from the main panel instead.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/PSirLdDNbFF4WD21jS5Y.png", alt="Settings in the main panel", width="800", height="522" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/PSirLdDNbFF4WD21jS5Y.png", alt="Settings in the main panel", width="800", height="522" %}

 Chromium issue: [1121312][24]